germaniuss/liboauth/README.md

 bare header and response are returned.
 The response code and any errors should be handled.

-### Next steps

-Add error codes to be returned when something fails.

-Simplification of the codebase for tighter integration of the libraries used as well as general bugfixing.
+- [ ] Simplification of the codebase for tighter
+integration of the libraries used as well as general bugfixing.

-Standarization of used libraries and compliance with C99
+- [ ] Standarization of used libraries and compliance with C99

 ### Contributing